mParticle/docs/src/pages/integrations/braze/event/index.md

         * Let's say that you want to rename your `service-worker.js` file to `braze-push-worker.js` and store it in inside a directory in your root folder called `thirdParty/`.
         * In your mParticle dashboard, open your Braze connection settings.
 Under `Push Notification Service Worker File Location`, type in `/thirdParty/braze-push-worker.js` and click `Save`.
         *  __Warning__  - Setting a value here limits the scope of push notifications on your site.
 For instance, in the above example, because the service worker file is located within the `/thirdParty/` directory, asking for push notifications MAY ONLY BE CALLED from web pages that start with http://yoursite.com/thirdParty/.

+##### Web Troubleshooting Tips
+* Firefox - starting with version 72, Firefox requires user interaction before showing a full push permission dialogue box.
+See [here](https://blog.mozilla.org/futurereleases/2019/11/04/restricting-notification-permission-prompts-in-firefox/) for more details.
+* Ensure that your OS-wide notifications for the browser you are testing are not disabled.
+* If you have previously allowed or rejected push requests while testing, you will need to clear local storage/cookies as well as the browser's notification preference for your development URL for optimal testing.

 #### Mobile